-There have been some serious strides made in the quality of service and the options available, but still doesn’t come close to what the rest of the world has to offer.
+There have been some serious strides made in the quality of service and available options, but still doesn’t come close to what the rest of the world has to offer.

 Free WiFi in New Zealand

-The best source of free WiFi is to be had at the libraries and government facilities around the country.
-From the Te Papa Museum in Wellington, to the smaller libraries in places such as Akaroa, this is the place to catch up on your online backups and to sync your Dropbox.
+The best source of free Wi-Fi is at libraries and government facilities around the country.
+From the Te Papa Museum in Wellington to the smaller libraries in places such as Akaroa, this is the place to catch up on your online backups and sync your Dropbox.

-Telecom, a local telecommunications provider, has set up “Free Telecom WiFi Zones” in tourist areas around the country.
-Oddly enough, they’ve done this by outfitting payphones with WiFi antennas.
+Telecom, a local telecommunications provider, has set up “Free Telecom Wi-fi Zones” in tourist areas around the country.
+Oddly enough, they’ve done this by outfitting payphones with Wi-Fi hotspots.

-The trouble with free WiFi at the moment is that since you have to pay for internet in so many places, people tend to use all that they can while they are there.
-Approximately 10% (3 of roughly 30) of the places we stayed at in the past two months offered free WiFi.
+The trouble with free Wi-Fi at the moment is that since you have to pay for internet access in so many places, people tend to use all that they can while they are there.
+Approximately 10% (3 of roughly 30) of the places we stayed at in the past two months offered free Wi-Fi.

-Free Wifi can also be had in some cafes & restaurants, but it really depends on the city or town that you are in.
-Finding one that’s unsecured will be very tricky, so you’ll likely have to stay for a while with a drink or meal to see if it’s any good.
+Free Wi-Fi can also be had in some cafes and restaurants, but it really depends on the city or town you’re in.
+Finding unsecured Wi-Fi will be very tricky, so you’ll likely have to stay for a while with a drink or meal to see if it’s any good.

 If you thought that $5 a day was a push, it only gets worse.

-The worst offender of them all goes to HQ WiFi who charges $5 for 15MB at Milford Sound.
+The worst offender of all is HQ WiFi, which charges $5 for 15MB at Milford Sound.